eladschwartz/WhereIsMyFood/README.md

 * Track the order(track driver location)

  **Drivers**
-* Get an order assignment from the resturant
+* Get an order assignment from the restaurant

 Table of Contents